scheinmensch/Infringement_Detection_on_Airbnb/README.md

 Data used in this project is taken from [Inside Airbnb](http://insideairbnb.com/get-the-data).
 Many thanks!

-Some additional data was collected by a webscraper: For Barcelona we scraped the information weather the host is commercial or private.
+Some additional data was collected by a webscraper: For Barcelona we scraped the information whether the host is commercial or private.
 We did that for roughly 11300 listings.

 ### About Airbnb